 The degree in media and entertainment arts prepares students to enter the multibillion-dollar media and entertainment arts industries.
 The program features a set of core courses in media production and industry essentials shared by three majors: MEA Management, geared for students interested in the business side of entertainment; Video Arts, for students desiring the commercial and visual side of entertainment, and Sound & Recording, for students interested in music and live productions.
 The film program is housed on USM’s beautiful Gulf Coast campus and prepares students to contribute to the growing fields involving cinematic writing, producing and promoting.
 Film faculty ask students to engage both in the artistic elements of film and its applications across fields that value visual story telling.

 What Will I Learn?

-Each year the USM Foundation awards over $20,000 in scholarship funds geared toward students majoring in the School of Communication.
+Each year the USM Foundation awards over $20,000 in scholarship funds geared toward students majoring in the School of Media and Communication.
 Using the Golden Opportunities (GO) Scholarship and Competitive Programs Application System, students can easily search, review requirements, apply and accept awards for available scholarship opportunities.
 Apply for scholarships through the GO system.

 Your success is our success.